A great DUI defense consists of knowing every stage of the process so as to identify where officers deviate from the law, regulations, and policies.

 Failure to comply with the request for testing can result in the suspension of a driver's license or privilege to drive in the state.Often the officer will fail to comply with the requirements of the implied consent warning, proper testing procedures, Miranda warnings, field sobriety testing or other matters.

 It is a DUI lawyer's task to identify these deficiencies and attempt to turn them to your advantage.Georgia has not distinguished itself in the procedures or equipment it has selected to conduct its alcohol chemical testing.
 Over the past ten years, the procedures that would insure the proper administration of chemical testing have been lessened or eliminated.
 The equipment has not been subjected to appropriate calibrations or maintenance or scientific oversight.It's important to know what to do if you are arrested for DUI.
+A 2019 New York Times article titled These Machines Can Put You in Jail.
+Don't Trust Them details the tremendous problems with the breath testing system.

 We put together your file to have all available information so that it can be cross-checked and compared.
 We know what training the arresting officer has completed and what he is lacking.
+We identify evidence which needs to be attacked with an aim to exclusion of that evidence.